keithbuhler/keithbuhler.github.io/_posts/2018-01-17-the-last-jedi-review.md

 Third, I want explain and defend the expectations that one must have in order to enjoy the movie.

 I've been very curious to understand why this movie is so divisive.
 Almost half the movie going audience hated the dang thing; and almost half loved it.
-The film is slightly less divisive than Donald Trump, but only slightly.
+The film is slightly less divisive than Donald Trump --  only *slightly*.

 It'd be nice for some more reviews that help each side understand the other.